tabbzi/LnzLive/docs/GUIDE.md

 *Place (`left-click-drag`):* Place one paintball at a time using randomly sampled properties.

 *Freeline (`SHIFT` + `left-click-drag`, or toggle `Freeline` checkbox):* Draw continuous stroke of paintballz.
 Enable `Tapered` to automatically shrink the start and end of a stroke.
-You can adjust the `Spacing` between balls and add `Jitter` offsets paintballz along rhe stroke for a more natural, hand-drawn look.
+You can adjust the `Spacing` between balls and add `Jitter` offsets paintballz along the stroke for a more natural, hand-drawn look.
 The `Shuffled` checkbox reorders the layer of paintballz for better texture blending.
 Colors and textures are randomly sampled unless `Ordered` checkbox is toggled.
 The `Repeated` checkbox modifies `Ordered` by starting from the beginning of the color/texture range with each stroke.

 *Eraser (`CTRL` + `left-click`, or toggle `Eraser` checkbox):* Removing pending/queued paintballs by clicking them.